shaohao99/tdse_basis/README.md

 # tdse_basis
 Solve Time-dependent Schrodinger Equation (TDSE) using a numerical basis in Hilbert Space.

 The program is based on MPI and PETSc libraries.

+npsflib-basis: This directory includes source code of core functions.
+It is built as a library and will be used by a main program.

+example: This directory includes basic examples of main program.

+ais: This directory includes an example to calculate attosecond transient absoprtion for autoinoization states of He atom.

+ne_absorption: This directory includes an example to calculate attosecond transient absoprtion for Ne atom.